What is calmPress

-Core believes regarding software development, in order of importance:
+Core beliefs regarding software development, in order of importance:

-- The most important aspect of a software is its security.
-It is very hard to be calm when you are frequently afraid that it is going to be hacked.
-The is absolutely nothing that is more important than security.
+- The most important aspect of software is its security.
+It is very hard to be calm when you are frequently afraid that you are going to be hacked.
+There is absolutely nothing that is more important than security.

 - No bug is left behind.
-While it is virtually impossible to have a bug free software, we are not going to release software which we know in advance that it contains bugs.
+While it is virtually impossible to have bug free software, we are not going to release software which we know in advance contains bugs.

 - Performance is very important.
-Some times it is not worth the development time to optimize every small aspect of the software, and some times to get a better UX (User eXperience) you need to sacrifice it, but the goal is to have a software which can handle small and big sites with minimal hardware cost.
+Sometimes it is not worth the development time to optimize every small aspect of the software, and sometimes to get a better UX (User eXperience) you need to sacrifice it, but the goal is to have software which can handle small and big sites with minimal hardware cost.